osama-mohamoud2006/Atm-System/README.md

   - Check Balance: View current balance.
   - Logout: Return to user login screen.

-Press any key to return to menus after  Any operation.
+Press any key to return to menu after Any operation.

 ---